Correlation Matrix

 - Correlations can change over time

-A correlation matrix shows how currency pairs move relative to each other.
-Correlation ranges from +1 (perfectly correlated, move together) to -1 (inversely correlated, move opposite).
-Zero means no relationship.
+A currency correlation matrix shows how different currency pairs move in relation to each other.
+Correlation values range from +1 (move identically) to -1 (move opposite).

 Key Features